JenBauer/JenBauer/README.md

   <img src="https://img.shields.io/badge/-Notion-000000?style=flat-square&logo=Notion&logoColor=white"/>
 </p>

-### Introduction
+### Allow me to introduce myself.
 I am a QA Engineer with previous experience across software teams as a business analyst, documentation writer, tester, developer, and creator.
 I mostly use this repository to share learning materials or experiment with my beloved, [Postman](https://www.postman.com/).
-Feel free to reach out through the avenues listed below, or drop a note in the Guestbook.
+Feel free to reach out through the avenues listed below, or drop a note in the Guestbook below.

+Outside of adventures in software , I love to play video games and collect old and new video games.
+I am a Nintendo person at heart.

-### 📣 or 📫 or 💬
+### 📫 or 💬 or 👀
 <p>
   <a href="mailto:hellojenbauer@gmail.com?subject="I saw your GitHub profile and..."><img src="https://img.shields.io/badge/e‑mail-D14836.svg?style=for-the-badge&logo=GMail&logoColor=white"/></a>
   <a href="https://www.youtube.com/channel/UCkfdWDLYo08apIpgyhLxF7w"><img src="https://img.shields.io/badge/youtube-FF0000.svg?style=for-the-badge&logo=YouTube&logoColor=white"/></a>